-• Federal services.
+- Federal services.
 The Agreement would amend the compact's subsidiary agreements regarding federal services.
 The proposed legislation implementing the Agreement would authorize annual appropriations for weather and aviation services.
-The proposed legislation would also authorize appropriations of \$1.5 million to Interior for 2011 through 2024, to subsidize postal services to Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia.

-• Federal discretionary programs.
-The Agreement would extend the framework for U.S. agencies to provide discretionary federal programs to Palau and the implementation of these programs is contingent on annual appropriations to those agencies.
-The implementing legislation would extend the eligibility of the people, government, and institutions of Palau for certain discretionary programs, including special education and Pell grants.
+The proposed legislation would have also authorized appropriations of \$1.5 million to Interior for 2011 through 2024, to subsidize postal services to Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia. - Federal discretionary programs.
+The Agreement would extend the framework for U.S. agencies to provide discretionary federal programs to Palau, with implementation of the programs contingent on annual appropriations to those agencies.
+The proposed legislation would extend the eligibility of the people, government, and institutions of Palau for certain discretionary programs, including special education and Pell grants.

-Agreement Provisions Would Significantly Improve Prospects for Palau Trust Fund

-The addition of \$30.25 million in U.S. contributions and the delay of \$89 million in Palau withdrawals through 2023, as provided by the Agreement, would improve the fund's prospects for sustaining scheduled payments through 2044.
-At the end of 2010, the fund had a balance of nearly \$160 million.
-Under the Agreement, the trust fund would need a 4.9 percent annual return to yield the proposed withdrawals from 2011 through 2044.
-This rate is well below the 8.2 percent return it earned from its inception to December 31, 2010.
-Figure 3 shows projected trust fund balances in 2011 through 2044 under the Agreement, with varying rates of return.
+Agreement's Provisions Would Significantly Improve Prospects for Palau Trust Fund The addition of \$30.25 million in U.S. contributions and the delay of \$89 million in Palau withdrawals through 2023, as provided by the Agreement, would improve the fund's prospects for sustaining scheduled payments through 2044.
+At the end of 2011, the fund had a balance of approximately \$147 million.
+The trust fund would need a 5.5 percent annual return to yield the proposed withdrawals from 2011 through 2044 under the Agreement.
+This rate is well below the 7.4 percent return that the fund earned from its inception to September 30, 2011.
+Figure 3 shows projected trust fund balances in 2012 through 2044 under the Agreement, with varying rates of return.

-$^{^{20}\}mbox{All}$ rates of return on the trust fund are net of fees and commissions unless otherwise noted.
+$^{^{22}\}mbox{All}$ rates of return on the trust fund are net of fees and commissions unless otherwise noted.